-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 4.1 When must a party raise an objection to the jurisdiction of the tribunal and how can this objection be raised?

-Under Article 16(3) of the UNCITRAL Model Law, a challenge under any procedure agreed upon by the parties or a challenge to the jurisdiction of the arbitral tribunal shall be made within 30 days of receipt of the notice of the decision rejecting the challenge.
+Under Article 16(3) of the Model Law, a challenge under any procedure agreed upon by the parties or a challenge to the jurisdiction of the arbitral tribunal shall be made within 30 days of receipt of the notice of the decision rejecting the challenge.

 4.2 Can a tribunal rule on its own jurisdiction?

-Under Article 16(1) of the UNCITRAL Model Law, an arbitrator/arbitral tribunal in Ireland can rule on their own jurisdiction.
-The well-established Kompetenz-Kompetenz principle applies to international and domestic arbitrations in Ireland with the introduction of the Model Law, and empowers arbitrators to rule on their own jurisdiction, including any objections in respect of the presence of a valid arbitration agreement.
+Under Article 16(1) of the Model Law, an arbitrator/arbitral tribunal in Ireland can rule on their own jurisdiction.
+The well-established Kompetenz-Kompetenz rule applies to international and domestic arbitrations in Ireland with the introduction of the Model Law, and empowers arbitrators to rule on their own jurisdiction, including any objections in respect of the presence of a valid arbitration agreement.
 Kompetenz-Kompetenz was acknowledged in the Irish case of Barnmore Demolition and Civil Engineering Ltd v Alandale Logistics (unreported, 11 November 2010).

 4.3 Can a party apply to the courts of the seat for a ruling on the jurisdiction of the tribunal?
 In what circumstances?

-Article 16(1) of the UNCITRAL Model Law permits an arbitral tribunal to decide upon challenges to its own jurisdiction.
-Under Article 16(3) of the Model Law, there is a right of appeal to the High Court for parties that dispute the arbitrator's determination of jurisdiction; such challenges must be made within 30 days of the arbitrator's ruling.
+Article 16(1) of the Model Law permits an arbitral tribunal to decide upon challenges to its own jurisdiction.
+Under Article 16(3) of the Model Law, there is a right of appeal to the High Court for parties who dispute the arbitrator's determination of jurisdiction, and such challenges must be made within 30 days of the arbitrator's ruling.

 Case law provides guidance on the court's approach to an application in relation to a ruling on the jurisdiction of the tribunal.
-In Mayo County Council v Joe Reilly Plant Hire Limited [2015] IEHC 544 there was a challenge to the arbitrator's jurisdiction to adjudicate a claim, but the court dismissed the challenge.
-The court held that where the existence of an arbitration clause is not in dispute, the courts will be very slow to interfere with the arbitrator's ruling on his or her own jurisdiction, having regard to the Kompetenz-Kompetenz principle.
+In Mayo County Council v Joe Reilly Plant Hire Limited [2015] IEHC 544 there was a challenge to the arbitrator's jurisdiction to adjudicate a claim, however, the Court dismissed the challenge.
+The Court held that where the existence of an arbitration clause is not in dispute, the courts would be very slow to interfere with the arbitrator's ruling on his own jurisdiction having regard to the Kompetenz-Kompetenz principle.

-Equally, in Achill Sheltered Housing Association CLG v Dooniver Plant Hire Limited [2018] IEHC 6, the court had to determine whether the dispute referred to arbitration fell within the terms of the arbitration agreement.
+Equally, in Achill Sheltered Housing Association CLG v Dooniver Plant Hire Limited [2018] IEHC 6, the Court had to determine whether or not the dispute referred to arbitration fell within the terms of the arbitration agreement.
 The respondent argued that the application was premature.
-The court held that Article 16(3) permitted the court to review a preliminary ruling by an arbitral tribunal that it had jurisdiction, and that the preliminary ruling by the arbitrator that he had been validly appointed came within the scope of Article 16(3).
+The Court held that Article 16(3) permitted the Court to review a preliminary ruling by an arbitral tribunal that it had jurisdiction, and that the preliminary ruling by the arbitrator that he had been validly appointed came within the scope of Article 16(3).

 5 The parties